Chizz3x/AnimeThemax/README.md

 ## Terms

-By using this theme you agree with everything what is written below.
+**By using this theme you agree with everything what is written below.**
-Theme "AnimeThemax" is made by Chizz3x HellCat, the original owner of this nickname and proper credits **has** to be given if you share this content.
+* Theme "AnimeThemax" is made by Chizz3x HellCat, the original owner of this nickname and proper credits **has** to be given if you share this content.

-You can not consider it as your own content even if it's remade by you in any way!
+* You can not consider it as your own content even if it's remade by you in any way!
+* Sharing this theme which had been customized by you is not allowed!